Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Even in states where recreational marijuana use is legal, it remains illegal at the federal level.
 Employers may still choose to screen for it; however, it may be risky to terminate someone for their nonwork recreational drug use in those states if the employee shows no impairment.
 Such as with alcohol or cigarettes, recreational drug use need not be tolerated on the job.

-Some employers choose to either omit the cannabis test or overlook the test results.
+Some employers either omit the cannabis test or overlook the test results.
 This is partly because cannabis remains in a person’s system for up to 30 days.
-Also note that there are a number of cases when candidates or employees utilize marijuana for medical purposes, in which case medical documentation should be able to support the claims.
-There is not a case, however, in which the employee may be under the influence while on the job or in the workplace.
+Also note that there are several cases when candidates or employees utilize marijuana for medical purposes, in which case medical documentation should be able to support the claims.
+There is no case, however, in which the employee may be under the influence while on the job or in the workplace.

 5. Determine the Right Kind of Test for Your Drug Screen

 Testing can vary from having an employee blow into a tube to having a worker submit a blood sample.
 Some drug screening tests, like urine, are easier to obtain.
-Other kinds of drug tests are more precise such as being able to detect drugs used within the past four hours.
+Other kinds of drug tests are more precise, such as detecting drugs used within the past four hours.
 Below are the five most common drug screening tests that can be requested:

 6. Provide Test Results